Chart Color Schemes

 Romaine - Havenview has a typical household mix, with a higher-than-average median household size

-Family households constitute 70.4% of all households, including 26.2% couples with children, 29.9% couples without children, and 13.3% single parent families.
-Non-family households make up the remaining 29.6%, with lone person households at 27.5% and group households comprising 2.1%.
-The median household size is 2.4 people, which is larger than the Rest of Tas. average of 2.3 people.
+Family households account for 70.4% of all households, including 26.2% couples with children, 29.9% couples without children, and 13.3% single parent families.
+Non-family households constitute the remaining 29.6%, with lone person households making up 27.5% and group households comprising 2.1%.
+The median household size is 2.4 people, larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households